 Swimming Conditions

-When we arrived at Makena Beach I could hear the thunderous waves crashing from the parking lot.
-I said to my husband “is that sound the waves??”
-He responded with “I don’t think so.”
+You have to check the conditions before going into the water!
+One of the times when we arrived at Makena Beach I could hear the thunderous waves crashing from the parking lot.
+I asked my husband, “is that sound the waves??”
+He responded with “I don’t think so since it is too loud to be the waves.”

-I spoke with a local and she told me that when she was at there last year a women got knocked over by a waves and died on the spot.
-She said, and I quote “this beach is famous for breaking peoples backs.”
+I spoke with a local and she told me that when she was at there last year a woman got knocked over by a waves and died on the spot.
+She said, and I quote, “this beach is famous for breaking people’s backs.”

 Lifeguards

 I have honestly never seen so many lifeguards on one beach.
-They were stationed in the water and out of the water.
+They were stationed in and out of the water.
 It’s like they were just waiting for disaster to strike.

-There were so many lifeguards I couldn’t decide if it made me feel safer, or less safe.
+There were so many lifeguards I couldn’t decide if it made me feel more or less safe.
 It had me thinking, why do they need so many lifeguards?
-Is my life in danger? lol
+Is my life in danger?
+LOL!

-Lifeguards are posted between 8 am and 4:30 pm.
+Lifeguards are on the beach between 8 am and 4:30 pm.

 Makena Beach Snorkeling